 Mapping files created with Altova MapForce and transformation files created with Altova StyleVision can be automated with the help of the following server counterpart products: MapForce Server (or MapForce Server Advanced Edition) and StyleVision Server.
 MapForce Server and StyleVision Server make it possible to execute mappings and transformations in a server environment (Windows, macOS, Linux), either at the command line, or from an API call.
 If these products do not run alongside FlowForce, automation entails developing programs or writing scripts which call the API or invoke the command line of MapForce Server or StyleVision Server.

 When MapForce Server and StyleVision Server run under FlowForce Server management, automation can be taken to the next level.
 Namely, the mappings and transformations can be deployed directly to FlowForce Server and be run as jobs (see also How It Works).
-This way, the mapping or transformation will benefit from all the advantages of a FlowForce Server job: scheduled or on demand execution, execution as a Web service, AS2 integration, configuration by means of FlowForce expressions, error handling, conditional processing, email notifications, and so on.
+This way, the mapping or transformation will benefit from all the advantages of a FlowForce Server job: scheduled or on demand execution, execution as a Web service, configuration by means of FlowForce expressions, error handling, conditional processing, email notifications, and so on.
 The instructions to deploy a mapping/transformation to FlowForce Server are similar in MapForce and StyleVision, and are as follows:

 |•||On the File menu of MapForce or StyleVision, click Deploy to FlowForce (Server).|

 For the list of prerequisites, tips, as well as reference to the deployment settings, refer to the documentation of MapForce and StyleVision, specifically: